 This gutsy, flavorful soup is full of good stuff, and nothing bad.
 It has whole grains, plenty of vegetables, low in sodium with no added salt, low in fat, high in fiber.
 Try it once and you may never eat canned minestrone soup, ever again.
-Leftovers taste even better the next day, after the barley has had the chance to sit awhile, giving the broth a lot more body.
+Leftovers taste even better the next day, after the barley has had the chance to sit awhile, giving the broth a stew-like body.

 - 1 cup barley